Dream Therapy

 or at our centres in Gurgaon, Mumbai and Bhopal.

-We can only take up clients, whom our Spiritguides allow us to work with.
+We can only take up clients whom our Spiritguides allow us to work with.
 Some clients are meant to work with others, with whom their energies align better.
-Universe wants what’s best for you.
+The universe wants what’s best for you.

-So whenever you approach us for healing, please first send your name, age and recent photograph, so we can check with our guides, if we can proceed with your case.
-Once you send us the basic information required, we will inform you within a day or two maximum, as we understand your time is also precious.
+So whenever you approach us for healing, please first send your name, age and recent photograph, so we can check with our guides if we can proceed with your case.
+Once you send us the basic information required, we will inform you within a day or two at the most, as we understand your time is also precious.

 Ready to dig deep?
 Try Shadow Work